utdata/rwdir/05-transform.Rmd

   arrange(desc(borehole_depth))
 ```

-All the tidyverse functions understand the pipe, and we'll be using it alot.
+All the tidyverse functions understand the pipe, and we'll be using it a lot.
 It makes it easier to write and understand the code.

 Another advantage you'll see is you can use tab completion in more places when you use pipes.
 RStudio better understands the fields you are working with when you declare the data frame first.